 Naysayers.
 Haters.
 Gaslighters.
 Energy vampires.

 There's no avoiding them.
 They pop up at work, school, a rude ("I hate my job") cashier at your local convenience store, a friend, church services, sports events, family gatherings, competitive singing TV shows ... you name it.
 Thank goodness there are proven methods you can use to banish them forever, or at least minimize the irritation they bring into your otherwise generally pleasant day.

-Recently, in a phone chit chat with a friend, I mentioned another friend of mine in her mid 70's, has become a certified, undeniable, energy vampire.
+Recently, in a phone chit chat with a friend, I mentioned another friend of mine I've known for years, has become a certified, undeniable, energy vampire.
 She has two moods---grumpy and grumpier.
 I LOVE the term...energy vampire... as I have encountered a number of them over the years, and it seems like such a good description.
 Just in case you're out of the loop, an energy vampire is defined as: